 1) It’s also a deflection from their failures.
-Northern Gateway failed in court because the Harper Government didn’t consult Indigenous groups.
+Northern Gateway failed in court because the Harper Gov didn’t consult Indigenous groups.
 That failure also affected Kinder Morgan’s TMX pipeline.
-Mr Kenney was Harper’s lieutenant and after 10 yrs in his Government, he failed to get a pipeline to tidewater.
+Kenney, as Harper’s lieutenant, failed to get a pipeline to tidewater in 10 yrs!

 2) It’s a distraction to keep Albertans angry at the “other” and fixated on his promise that he alone will fix it.
 Where have we heard this before?
 Right … Trump!

-3) Kenney’s 2019 election promise of setting up a $30 Million “war room” to crucify the pipeline opposition of our Charities/NGOs is a deflection from his previous Government’s failure with Vivian Krause as point person to do just that.
+3) Kenney’s 2019 election promise of setting up a $30 Million “war room” to crucify the pipeline opposition of our Charities/NGOs is a deflection from Harper’s failure with Vivian Krause as point person to do just that.